astrochun/Zcalbase_gal/Analysis/README.md

 4. Calls fitting function to fit the emisison lines in the combined spectra with a gaussian profile and determine gaussian properties

+   Produces a table with emission line fitting parameters for each line of each binned spectra.
 ```python
     zoom_and_gauss_general.zm_general(dataset, fitspath, stack2D, wave, lineflag, dispersion, y_correction,
                                       tab=binning_avg_asc)